glycerine/tmframe/README.md

             parse format follows. [note 1]

        7 => the payload is a UTF-8 encoded string.

+       8 => the payload is a JSON UTF-8 string.
 ~~~

 After any variable length payload that follows the UDE word, the